Charlotte Workers' Compensation Attorney

 A union worker who suffers an injury during a work accident can sometimes be entitled to more protection than a non-unionized employee.
 For example, what happens when an employee is injured severely enough that they will be unable to continue working for their employer.
 Under North Carolina law an employer does not have to keep your job vacant until you can return to work; however, as a unionized worker, your union contract may protect your job.

-In some instances, unions give their representatives the legal right to compel an employer to release data which may assist your workers’ compensation claim.
+In some instances, unions give their representatives the legal right to compel an employer to release data that may assist your workers’ compensation claim.
 Data could consist of previous records of injuries at the workplace, information about chemicals used at the job, or other pieces of information relevant to a worker’s claim.